qubeshub/core-to-app-merge/README.md

-git subtree split -P app/lib -b app/lib git rm -r app/lib git commit -m "[APP] Temp removal" git subtree add --prefix=app/lib core/lib git merge -Xsubtree=app/lib app/lib --allow-unrelated-histories git branch -D app/lib
+git subtree split -P app/lib -b app/lib git rm -r app/lib git commit -m "[APP] Temp removal" git subtree add --squash --prefix=app/lib core/lib git merge -Xsubtree=app/lib app/lib --allow-unrelated-histories git branch -D app/lib
 ```

-What this does is (1) create a temporary app/lib branch with the app/lib code, (2) remove the directory and (2.5) commit removal, (3) create the subtree for the app/lib directory, (4) merge in the app/lib changes on top of the core/lib code (no squash this time to keep commit history), and (5) delete the temporary app/lib branch.
+What this does is (1) create a temporary app/lib branch with the app/lib code, (2) remove the directory and (2.5) commit removal, (3) create the subtree for the app/lib directory (squash commits to avoid duplicates from core), (4) merge in the app/lib changes on top of the core/lib code (no squash this time to keep commit history), and (5) delete the temporary app/lib branch.

 You can now proceed as though you knew what you were doing from the start!